Friday, March 27, 2026

 ADD CONSTRAINT dept_id_pk PRIMARY KEY (department_id);

--- Add a FOREIGN KEY constraint
+-- Add FOREIGN KEY

 ALTER TABLE employees